- Also known as “refractory ceramic fibre” (RCF)

 Aluminosilicate refractory ceramic fibres and zirconia aluminosilicate refractory ceramic fibres were added to the Candidate List (containing substances of very high concern – SVHC – potentially qualifying for authorisation) by ECHA in 2010 and updated in 2011.

 As a consequence, EU (European Union) or EEA (European Economical Area) suppliers of articles which contain aluminosilicate refractory ceramic fibres and zirconia aluminosilicate refractory ceramic fibres in a concentration above 0.1% (w/w) have to provide sufficient information, available to them, to their customers or upon requests to a consumer within 45 days of the receipt of the request.
 This information must ensure safe use of the article and as minimum contains the name of the substance.

-Further specific information can be found on your supplier’s MSDS.
+Further specific information can be found on your supplier’s SDS.

 All relevant local, state, regional and national regulations should be observed at all times when using these products.

-Inclusion of RCF on RECH Annex XIV?
+Inclusion of RCF on REACH Annex XIV?
 Socio-economic implications

 The “non-use” of RCF could lead to a wide range of undesired socio-economic implications; negative impacts are expected in terms of environmental sustainability, competitiveness, employment, process safety and legal compliance with plant emission regulations.

 Joint industry position paper on Risk Management Options (RMO) for ASW